DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach, while SCHB tracks Dow Jones U.S. Broad Stock Market Index using an index strategy.
+ITOT tracks S&P Total Market Index with an index approach, while SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach.

 ITOT beta1.04